Quito to the Amazon

 The friendliness of Ecuador continued to engulf, as vendors gave genuine smiles, people wandered to the bike and made conversation as best we could.
 A couple were admiring the bikes as we walked up, turning out to be from France and GS riders, but on a "regular" vacation this time.
 We exchanged info and good wishes before re-energizing with a coffee for the road.

 Ahead lay the Equator and it was an exciting prospect.
-There are multiple locations where one can cross, the Mitad Del Mundo in Quito probably the biggest, however the one lying outside Cayambe is touted as being the true and most accurate, based on GPS technology.
-Mitad differs slightly as it was made before GPS mapping.
+There are multiple locations where one can cross the equator, the Mitad Del Mundo in Quito the largest and most well known, however the one lying outside Cayambe, Quitsato, is touted as being the true and most accurate, based on GPS technology.
+Mitad Del Mundo outside Quito was done long ago and has been found to be inaccurate, as it was made before GPS technology.

 The Quitsato location was desolate, save for a an expedition camper and couple from Canada who'd been on the road for 4 years.
 What was great about this location is that for $5 you can park the bike on the plaza for photos and we took advantage of it.
 There is also a campground there for moto travelers and overlanders.

 Photo fun over, we were treated to some explanations which were interesting, including the desire of the organization to change the orientation of the globe with the equator as the vertical center, turning the world sideways compared to the way we know it.
 Makes sense from the information, but it ain't happening.
-They also said the Coriolis effect of water swirling opposite directions on either side was a parlor trick and not real.
-My life was ruined.
+They also said the Coriolis effect of water swirling opposite directions on either side of the equator was a parlor trick and not real.
+My life was ruined that day.

-Quito lay ahead and we both needed our Yellow Fever vaccinations, the only real reason it was a destination.
+Quito lay ahead and we both needed our Yellow Fever vaccinations, the only real reason it was our destination.
+Bolivia requires Yellow Fever certification.
 True to expectations, traffic was obnoxious and despite the cool air of the near 10,000' elevation, Charlie's bike was running hot and we had to stop a couple of times to let it cool down.

 Twice in the slow moving traffic, I got lightheaded, partially from the thin air, but also because it was loaded to the gills with smog and diesel.
 We'd been in 9500' elevation for the last three days so it had to be the smog reducing the oxygen content.
 After a death defying ride where we both almost got creamed by huge triple-car buses, the hotel was finally found and we got our rooms.